 The users analytics is broken up into two different views: the users analytics dashboard and the individual user dashboard.
 We will cover both below:

 Users analytics dashboard

-C: In contrast to the user activity graph, this view gives a bit more context around those totals, breaking down the unique courses taken, start date on team, and last login.
+- In contrast to the user activity graph, this view gives a bit more context around those totals, breaking down the unique courses taken, start date on team, and last activity.
 From here you can also click into to take a look at the courses viewed by that individual.